microsoft/dicom-server/docs/Development.md

 ![Post A Dicom Image](images/FiddlerPost.png)

-You should see the request body automatically populated as below.
+You should see the request body populated as below.

 ```http
 POST https://localhost:63838/studies/